AVEVA/CONNECT-data-services-developer-docs/content/communities/community-administration.md

 ## Prerequisites for community administration

-You must have [community administration](xref:ccRoles#community-administrators-preview) permissions assigned to your user role.
+To perform most tasks related to community administration, you must have [community administration](xref:ccRoles#community-administrators-preview) permissions assigned to your user role.
+However, for some elevated administration tasks, you must be the community owner.
+Tasks that require community ownership are denoted.

 ## Community administration tasks